Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

 #### Decision

 After loading all the twins for the LoRaDevice(s), we close the connections immediately.
-This is equivalent to how we [handle Join requests](#handling-of-join-requests)
+This is equivalent to how we [handle Join requests](#handling-of-join-requests) and [background cache tasks](#handling-of-cache-refresh).

 #### Alternative